vahidk/EffectivePyTorch/README.md

     # data contains duplicated items
 ```

 The problem is that each worker creates a separate instance of the dataset and each would start from the beginning of the dataset.
-One way to avoid this is to instead of having one tar file split your data into num_workers separate tar files and loading each with a separate worker:
+One way to avoid this is to instead of having one tar file, split your data into num_workers separate tar files and load each with a separate worker:

 ```python
 class TarImageDataset(torch.utils.data.IterableDataset):